WCGT

 When you submit your application,

-you must also submit 5 of your most recent scorecards, which
+you must also submit 5 of your most recent scorecards, which accurately represent

-accurately represent the game you play.
-They must be signed
+the game you play.
+They must be signed by a player in your foursome, or

-that this is your range of normal scoring in a round of golf.
+your home course pro, attesting that this is your range of normal scoring in a

 Then the 1st

 event you choose to play in is your qualifying round.
-Your entry
+Your entry fee will be $45

-fee will be $45 less (the prize money), because you cannot win
+less (the prize money), because you cannot win any prize money in a qualifying

-not count as a round played in your stats.
-This round and the
+round.
+A qualifying round does not count as a round played in your stats.
+This

-five score cards are used to establish your handicap index which
+round and the five score cards are used to establish your handicap index which

 will become applicable to your next round.